 Interpretive services policy

-You need an interpreter whenever a patient requests one, whenever a referring provider's office indicates a language need, or whenever you as a clinician believe that language or cultural differences may be causing a barrier to clear communication between you and your patient.
+An interpreter is required when a patient requests one, when a referring provider's office indicates a language need, or when you believe that language or cultural differences may be causing a barrier to clear communication between you and your patient.

 Legally, you are required to provide language assistance for Limited English Proficient (LEP) patients if you receive federal funds of any kind.
 Additionally, you are responsible for arranging and paying for necessary interpretive services for Kaiser Permanente members who are under your care.